About the competition

 - Sydney Weiskopf, J.D. – College athletics attorney at Lyda Group

-- Emlyn Goodman, J.D. – University of Pittsburgh, Assistant Director for Compliance
+- Emlyn Goodman, J.D. – Oregon State University Director of Compliance

 - Jo Potuto, J.D. – University of Nebraska, Emeritus Professor and former chair of the NCAA Division I Committee on Infractions